A look back in time, our wonderful building has a very chequered past. Please read on for its fascinating story.

 Building plays its part in the Titanic story: Southampton Maritime Museum.
 It documented the maritime heritage of Southampton & the Solent area.

 In June 2013, with permission from Southampton City Council, the Wool House is opened up by element arts, a pop-up arts organisation.
 In September 2013, the Dancing Man Brewery first lodges proposals to turn the Grade I listed building into a brew house.

 Plans are approved for the Dancing Man Brewery to open the building as tourist centre, microbrewery and restaurant.

-opening of the Wool House as the
+Opening of the Wool House as the